7 min read

 The Role of a Celebrant

-Celebrants are trained professionals who lead and officiate a variety of ceremonies, including funerals, memorial services, weddings, naming ceremonies, and other significant life events.
-Their role is to create meaningful, personalised ceremonies that reflect the values, personality, and wishes of the individual they are honouring.
-They provide valuable support throughout the planning process for any type of life celebration.
+Celebrants are trained professionals who lead and officiate various ceremonies, including funerals, memorial services, weddings, naming ceremonies, and other significant life events.
+Their role is to create meaningful ceremonies that reflect the values, personalities, and wishes of the individuals they are honouring.
+They also provide valuable support throughout the planning process for any life celebration.

 Why Celebrants and Will Writers Should Collaborate